Green Lake County Correctional Facility

 Inmates who are not able to abide by all of the rules of the Community Service Program may lose the benefits the program offers and may not receive a reduction in their jail sentence.
 Community Service Program inmates will be required to sign an agreement to follow all program rules.

 Interested in using a community service worker?
 To qualify for community service help you must be a licensed non-profit organization by the State of Wisconsin and be located in Green Lake County, or be a municipality of Green Lake County.
-Contact the corrections Lieutenant for more information.
+Contact the Corrections Administrator for more information.
 Community service help is based on availability of workers and a first come-first serve basis.

 Bail Bond Procedures